J. Clark Grew II: Post-naval career

 After retiring from the navy, Grew served as a faculty member of Groton School, and then as director of admissions and assistant headmaster, and dean, of the faculty at St Mark's School.
-On December 27, 1972, he married Sarah (Wendy) Loomis, and together had three children.
+On December 27, 1972, he married Sarah (Wendy) Loomis, and together they had three children.

 Ordained ministry

 Grew then enrolled at the Episcopal Divinity School in Cambridge, Massachusetts to study theology.
 He graduated with a Master of Divinity in 1978, and was ordained to the diaconate on June 18, 1978, and to the priesthood on December 20, 1978.
 He served as rector of St John's Church in Westwood, Massachusetts from 1978 to 1982, and then rector of Church of the Holy Spirit in Lake Forest, Illinois from 1982 till 1993.

 Bishop

-Grew was elected on the fifth ballot as the 10th Bishop of Ohio October 9, 1993, and was consecrated to the episcopate on March 5, 1994, by Presiding Bishop Edmond L. Browning.
+Grew was elected on the fifth ballot as the 10th Bishop of Ohio October 9, 1993, and was consecrated to the episcopate on March 5, 1994, with Presiding Bishop Edmond L. Browning as chief consecrator.
 During his episcopacy, he promoted ecumenism, dialogue with other dioceses in Ireland, and support for greater inclusion of women, gay, and lesbian Episcopalians in the church.
-He retired in 2004, and currently serves at Emmanuel Episcopal Church, Boston.
+He retired in 2004, and served at Emmanuel Episcopal Church, Boston.